-The great Voltaire was known to down an estimated 50 cups of coffee a day and ended up living to the old age of 83 dying in 1778.
-This is some feat considering that the average life expectancy in the 1700s was only 35 years of age.
+The great Voltaire was known to down an estimated 50 cups of coffee a day.
+He lived to the old age of 83 and died in 1778.
+This is some feat considering the average life expectancy in the 1700s was only 35 years of age.
 Perhaps coffee can be considered the Holy Grail.

 As soon as coffee is in your stomach, there is a general commotion.
 Ideas begin to move…similes arise, the paper is covered.
 Coffee is your ally and writing ceases to be a struggle. –Honore de Balzac